ducdiep79/CasperLabs/docs/CONTRACTS.md

 Success!
 ```

-###### Alternative way of creating, signing and deploying contracts
+###### Alternative way of creating, signing, and deploying contracts

 Every account can associate multiple keys with it and give each a weight.
 Collective weight of signing keys decides whether an action of certain type can be made.
-In order to collect weight of different associated keys a deploy has to be signed by corresponding private keys. `deploy` command does it all (creates a deploy, signs it and deploys to the node) but doesn't allow for signing with multiple keys.
-Therefore we split `deploy` into three separate commands:
+In order to collect weight of different associated keys a deploy has to be signed by corresponding private keys.
+The `deploy` command does it all (creates a deploy, signs it, deploys to the node, and allows for monitoring the outcome of deploys) but doesn't allow for signing with multiple keys.
+We split `deploy` into the following separate commands:
 * `make-deploy`  - creates a deploy from input parameters
 * `sign-deploy`  - signs a deploy with given private key
 * `print-deploy` - prints information of a deploy
 * `send-deploy`  - sends a deploy to CasperLabs node
+* `show-deploy`  - monitors the outcome of a deploy

 Commands read input deploy from both a file (`-i` flag) and STDIN.
 They can also write to both file and STDOUT.